Skip to content

 Step 2: Get the Response

-The response includes a statusMsg, a transactionID, a transactionSignature and the list of available paymentMethodList that you can display.
+The response includes a statusMsg, a transactionID, a transactionSignature and the list of available paymentMethodList that can be displayed to the shopper.

-Ensure the order has been created and submitted.
+Ensure the order has been successfully created and submitted before proceeding with the payment flow.

 Step 3: Make a payment